 This is not to say Marvel Studios took out stories from the Bible and made it theirs, (even if they did, God ain’t mad at that).
 But this was just to point out the similarities, with what the Bible says will happen in the future.
 So is this some prophecy of some kind?
 Is art imitating reality, or should I say the future?
 Who knows?

-But we love the overall message the movie carries, which is teamwork, makes the dream work.
+But we love the overall message the movie carries, which is teamwork makes the dream work.
 The dream was to defeat Thanos and get back all the infinity stones, and that was accomplished.
-I am sad to see the end of an Era, for these set of Avengers.
+I am sad to see the end of an Era, for this set of Avengers.
 Marvel Cinematic Universe has done a fantastic job over the past 11 years since their first movie premiered.
 And I can’t wait to see what next they have brewing for us.

 This movie is showing in all cinemas, worldwide.